Tower: Data Structures in Quantum Superposition: Quantum Data Structures in

 \paragraph{Reversing Operation}

-In \LangName{}, the syntactic reverse of $\texttt{push\_front}(\texttt{l}, \texttt{x})$ is also a meaningful program that removes \lstinline{x} from the front of \lstinline{l} instead of adding it.
-A familiar, closely related operation is \lstinline{pop_front}, the stack operation that removes the first element from a list and returns the element.
+The reversibility of \LangName{} programs makes it simple to implement the closely related operation of \lstinline{pop_front}, which removes the first element from a list and returns the element.
 Indeed, the implementation of \lstinline{pop_front} is nearly the syntactic reverse of \lstinline{push_front}.